The Home Zone Initiative

 Launched through the US Department of Housing and Urban Development (HUD), Promise Zones are former President Barak Obama’s signature anti-poverty initiative, and the City of Los Angeles was chosen as one of the first five Promise Zone locations in the nation in 2014.
 There are currently 23 Promise Zones nation-wide, including a second Promise Zone in the City of Los Angeles covering multiple South Los Angeles neighborhoods.

-The first Los Angeles Promise Zone, now in its fifth year, is comprised of five diverse neighborhoods: parts of Hollywood, East Hollywood, Koreatown, Pico Union, and Westlake/MacArthur Park.
+The first Los Angeles Promise Zone, now in its sixth year, is comprised of five diverse neighborhoods: parts of Hollywood, East Hollywood, Koreatown, Pico Union, and Westlake/MacArthur Park.

 Targeting resources to create jobs, boost public safety, improve public education and stimulate better housing opportunities for Los Angeles residents and neighborhoods, the effort prioritizes four related goals: advancing economic opportunity, improving education, making neighborhoods safe, and building sustainable, livable places.